Richard Bruynel Research Prize

 FUNDING

-• The capital sum shall be invested by Council as it sees fit in a manner that preserves the original $5,000 donation (plus addition from NZSA) and maintains the real value of future prize payments.
+The capital sum shall be invested by Council as it sees fit in a manner that preserves the original $5,000 donation (plus addition from the Society) and maintains the real value of future prize payments.

-• The prize will be set by Council and reviewed from time to time.
-The initial prize amount is $500.
-Council may supplement the prize payment from NZSA funds.
+The amount of the prize will be set by Council and reviewed from time to time.
+The initial prize amount was $500.
+Council may supplement the prize payment from Society funds.

-• Should the NZSA be dissolved, at the discretion of Council after consultation with the Bruynel family, the funds associated with the prize will be either:
+Should the Society be dissolved, at the discretion of Council after consultation with the Bruynel family, the funds associated with the prize will be either:

 • donated to a charity or foundation, or